AaronHevia/Python_Practice/README.md

 Creating a base project of the hangman game in console.  **Future edition can incorporate API to get words from dictionaries vice creating a list of words.
 Input Validation not fully implemented.**

 ## Project 8:  Caesar Cipher
-Console based app which practices use of functions with inputs, arguments, and parameters to create the encryption/decryption algorithm of the ceasar cipher.
+Console based app which practices use of functions with inputs, arguments, and parameters to create the encryption/decryption algorithm of the ceasar cipher.  **Input Validation not fully implemented.**